 With their active participation in every stage of crop production, women are vital to Indian agriculture.
-In India, about 45% of the people are engaged as agricultural workers, however, about 62.9% of them are females (PIB, 2023).
+According to PLFS Survey 2023-24, 64.4% of the women workers in usual status are employed in agriculture.
 They perform important tasks like transplanting, fertilizing, harvesting, and post-harvest processing, making up about 33% of the agricultural labor force and 48% of independent farmers.
 But agriculture is more than just production, and there are still few women in professional and managerial positions.
 Despite their substantial contributions to agricultural activities, socioeconomic limitations, family obligations, and prevalent gender stereotypes prevent women from participating fully in the agribusiness sector and limit their access to leadership and decision-making roles (Miryala R. and Aluvala R., 2015).